 - Speech therapist

-We hold periodic meetings to coordinate the rehabilitation of each patient and check if there is progress or if it is necessary to modify any aspect or therapy in each specific case.
+We hold regular meetings to coordinate each patient’s rehabilitation and check for progress or whether it is necessary to modify any aspect or therapy in each specific case.

-During the pandemic that we have lived through, we saw the need to offer neurocognitive rehabilitation opportunities at a distance to the patients of the association, since with this situation many of them have been affected in their rehabilitation process and therefore their progress and improvement.
-Many of the pateints had to stop all the therapies they had been doing previously, seeing certain abilities and skills that had already improved again diminish.
-For all these reasons, we considered the possibility of acquiring the NeuronUP platform and we did so through a grant that was awarded to us in March of this year.
-Since then we have been using NeuronUP with our patients.
+During the pandemic we experienced, the need arose to offer opportunities for remote neurocognitive rehabilitation to the association’s users, since many of them had their rehabilitation process affected by this situation and consequently their progress and improvement.
+Many users had to suspend all the therapies they had been receiving, seeing certain capacities and skills they had previously improved diminished.
+For all these reasons, the possibility of acquiring the NeuronUP platform was considered and we did so through a grant that was awarded to us in March of this year.
+Since then we have been using NeuronUP with our users.

-We routinely use the NeuronUP program for both individual cognitive rehabilitation sessions and group cognitive stimulation sessions, both face-to-face.
+We usually use the NeuronUP program for both individual cognitive rehabilitation sessions and group cognitive stimulation sessions, both in person.

-Recently we have started to use NeuronUP2GO sessions, with a specific patient, to work from home, reinforcing what we see in the rehabilitation session and promoting greater autonomy of the person.
+Recently we have begun using NeuronUP2GO sessions with some specific patients so they can work from home, reinforcing what we see in the rehabilitation session and promoting greater autonomy of the person.

-Thanks to NeuronUP we can speed up in some way the preparation of some sessions for patients, but the idea of being able to have a record of the patients and the activities they have been doing deserves special importance, since you can select the area of work you want to treat.
+Thanks to NeuronUP we can streamline the preparation of some sessions for patients to a certain extent, but of special importance is the idea of having a record of patients and the activities they have been doing, since the area of work to be addressed can be selected.

-On the other hand, with the NeuronUP2GO sessions we have the advantage of being able to see the information on the patient’s results in the digitally programmed activities at home.
+On the other hand, with NeuronUP2GO sessions we have the advantage of being able to see the patient’s results information for the activities programmed digitally for home.

-In the group sessions, the screen is projected and each patient must perform the activity, sometimes individually, so that everyone can reach the solution, and other times it is done jointly.
+In group sessions the screen is projected and each user must carry out the activity, sometimes individually, so that everyone can reach the solution, and other times it is done jointly.

-Likewise, in any of the modalities with which we work in the association we use worksheets, generators and games from the NeuronUP platform.
+Also, in any of the modalities we work with at the association, sheets, generators and games from the NeuronUP platform are used.

-Our wish for the near future is to be able to continue using the NeuronUP platform with our patients and to see results in the medium and long term.
-In addition, we would like to see more and more participants using NeuronUP2GO from their homes and see their efforts reinforced.
+Our wish for the near future is to continue using the NeuronUP platform with our patients and to see medium- and long-term results.
+In addition, we would like more participants to use NeuronUP2GO from their homes and see their efforts reinforced.

-Another good experience could be to share with other associations their direct experience with the use of the platform.
+Another good experience could be sharing their direct experience of using the platform with other associations.

 Conclusion

-Although our work with NeuronUP is very recent, we can appreciate the interest it arouses in many of our patients and the cognitive benefits it can offer to its users.
-In addition, we value the facilities it offers to professionals when planning work sessions.
+Although our work with NeuronUP is very recent, we can appreciate the interest it arouses in many of our patients and the benefits it can offer users at the cognitive level.
+In addition, we value the ease it offers professionals when planning work sessions.

 Leave a Reply